1. What is the land involved in the Porirua Adventure

 The names of land involved in the Adventure

 Scenic Reserve which is the Department of Conservation (DOC) land involved in the

-owned by Porirua City Council and the Landfill Joint Venture.
+- Spicer Botanical Park, which is mostly freehold land owned by Porirua City Council, and the Landfill Joint Venture.

 2. What does the proposal for the Porirua Adventure